minkaotic/front-end-notes/CSS-Layout-Techniques.md

   min-height: calc(100vh - [height of footer]px);
 }
 ```
-- `vh` is a relative unit referring to the viewport, with `100vh` making an element the full width of the viewport (screen).
 - If you still see a gap below the footer in browsers like Firefox and IE, or when you change the browser's zoom, give .main-footer a height or min-height value of `[height of footer]px`.

 ## Responsive Design
+- Responsive web design is a collection of techniques for building websites that work on multiple screen sizes.
+- [This seminal article](http://alistapart.com/article/responsive-web-design/) by Ethan Marcotte first introduced the idea.
-**Horizontal vs vertical units:** For sizing the vertical layout, it's common to use pixel as the default unit, but for the horizontal layout, it is advisable to use percentage or `em` / `rem` units which will adjust based on the size of the device.
+- **Horizontal vs vertical units:** For sizing the vertical layout, it's common to use pixel as the default unit, but for the horizontal layout, it is advisable to use [relative units](https://github.com/minkaotic/front-end-notes/blob/master/CSS-Fundamentals.md#units) (such as percentage or `em` / `rem`), which will adjust based on the size of the device.

 ### Media Queries
+Media queries are CSS rules that help us include CSS code only when certain conditions are met.
+These conditions are called *media features*, and in the case of responsive web design, the media feature most commonly used is width, or more specifically, min-width.
+(Other features that can be queried include: orientation; resolution.)

 Media queries allow us to tailor our content to a wide range of devices and viewport sizes without having to change anything in the HTML.
 For example, to set up various media query breakpoints for different styles depending on browser size:

 ```css